In this article

 Despite not being affiliated with any political or religious group, A.A. is based on a spiritual foundation that includes acknowledgment of a higher power.
 This might be a loving God or anything else the member chooses.

-Meetings are part of the A.A.12-step recovery program that is practiced by members in their everyday lives.
+Meetings are part of the A.A.12-step recovery program practiced by members in their everyday lives.

 The Alcoholics Anonymous program is a 12-step program.
 These 12 steps are listed in the Big Book and are based on 12 traditions designed to help members with recovery.
 A.A.’s 12-steps include: